eeditiones/tei-publisher-app/README.md

 # TEI Publisher

+TEI Publisher facilitates the integration of the TEI Processing Model into exist-db applications.
 The TEI Processing Model (PM) extends the TEI ODD specification format with a processing model for documents.
 That way intended processing for all elements can be expressed within the TEI vocabulary itself.
 It aims at the XML-savvy editor who is familiar with TEI but is not necessarily a developer.

-TEI Publisher for exist-db facilitates the integration of the TEI processing model into existing applications, supporting a range of different output media without requiring advanced coding skills.
+TEI Publisher supports a range of different output media without requiring advanced coding skills.
 Customising the appearance of the text is all done in TEI by mapping each TEI element to a limited set of well-defined behaviour functions, e.g. “paragraph”, “heading”, “note”, “alternate”, etc. The TEI Processing Model includes a standard mapping, which can be extended by overwriting selected elements.
 Rendition styles are transparently translated into the different output media types like HTML, XSL-FO, LaTeX, or ePUB.
 Compared to traditional approaches with XSLT or XQuery, TEI Publisher may thus easily save a few thousand lines of code for media specific stylesheets.

 ![Editing an ODD](data/doc/EditODD.gif)